awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

 +  `--detach`: Run the container in the background\.
 +  `--name my-inference-container`: Give this running container a name\.
 +  `my-inference-image`: Run the built image\.
-+  `Serve`: Run the same script SageMaker runs when running the container\.
++  `serve`: Run the same script SageMaker runs when running the container\.

  After running this command, Docker creates a container from the inference image and runs it in the background\.
 The container runs the `serve` script, which starts your web server for testing purposes\.